openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 ##### To download the package

 1. Go to https://github.com/apereo/openEQUELLA-admin-console-package/releases
-    and download the required operating system package.
+    and download the latest package for your operating system.

 2. Extract the package files to your preferred location on your local drive.